Iberdrola: Hydroelectric

-Iberdrola also owns hydroelectric plants, especially in the Duero river basin (provided by Iberduero) and the Tajo and Segura river basins, etc. (provided by Hidroeléctrica Española).
+Iberdrola also owns hydroelectric plants with a total installed capacity of 10,700 MW, especially in the Duero river basin (provided by Iberduero) and the Tajo and Segura river basins. (provided by Hidroeléctrica Española).
+The company has 86 facilities in 16 locations across Spain.

-Construction is finished on the 848 MW La Muela plant (at Cortes de Pallás, Valencia) and on the 175 MW San Esteban II plan, on the Sil river.
-The San Pedro II project has started its construction.
+In 2013 construction was finished on the 848 MW La Muela plant (at Cortes de Pallás, Valencia) – one of Europe's largest pumped-storage hydropower plants, as well as Santo Estevo hydroelectric complex (175 MW) on the river Sil, and the San Pedro II project.